alditpra/alditpra/README.md

-# 🌐 alditpra - Personal Link Directory
+# 🌐 alditpra - My Personal Link Directory

 > A modern, high-performance personal link directory built with Astro and Tailwind CSS 4, powered by Google Sheets as a free CMS. **100% free solution, no paid services required.**